janegilring/AzureLocalDemo/README.md

 4. **Fourth:** Run `Deploy Azure Local VMs - qa` or `Deploy Azure Local AKS - qa` (workloads)

 Each workflow can be triggered manually via the GitHub Actions UI with workflow_dispatch.

+### Deleting QA Environment

+To clean up QA resources, use the `Delete Azure Local Environment - qa` workflow:

+1. Navigate to **Actions** tab in your GitHub repository
+2. Select **Delete Azure Local Environment - qa** workflow
+3. Click **Run workflow**
+4. **Important**: Type `DELETE` in the confirmation field to proceed
+5. Optionally specify a specific resource group name, or leave empty to delete all QA resources
+6. Click **Run workflow** to start the deletion process

+**Safety Features:**
+- Requires typing "DELETE" as confirmation
+- Can target specific resource groups or all QA resources
+- Provides detailed logging of what will be deleted
+- Handles orphaned Azure Arc resources
+- Shows deletion status and remaining resources

 ## Parameter Files